vivekverma123/Admin/README.md

   4. Constraint Layout
   5. Firebase Database

-### Android app designed for the admin (or accountant) of a hosing society where he can approve payment requests by verifying the attached receipts pertaining the following :-
+### Android app designed for the admin (or accountant) of the housing society where he can approve payment requests by verifying the attached receipts pertaining the following :-
   1. Maintenance
   2. Previous Due
   3. Advance Payments